Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 With both third-party modes, all requests from end-users are initially routed to the service operator and the service operator coordinates with the third party themself.
-End-users never contact the third party directly, however they will need a signature public key from the third party to verify it's assertions.
+End-users never contact the third party directly, however they will need a signature public key from the third party to verify its assertions.

 With Third-party Management, the third party performs the majority of the work of actually storing and operating the log, and the service operator only needs